Spuckwaffel/PatternCreator/README.md

 # PatternCreator
-Simple tool that converts a pattern to a sig + mask and other way around
+Simple tool that converts a pattern to a sig + mask and other way around.
+0x00 gets converted to ?
+(Wildcard) and other way round

 # Example:
 ```